TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_tenants_search.md

       --configuration.default-cluster.is                                                         select the configuration.default_cluster.is field and all allowed sub-fields
       --configuration.default-cluster.is.admin-rights                                            select the configuration.default_cluster.is.admin_rights field and all allowed sub-fields
       --configuration.default-cluster.is.admin-rights.all                                        select the configuration.default_cluster.is.admin_rights.all field
+      --configuration.default-cluster.is.application-limits                                      select the configuration.default_cluster.is.application_limits field and all allowed sub-fields
       --configuration.default-cluster.is.email                                                   select the configuration.default_cluster.is.email field and all allowed sub-fields
       --configuration.default-cluster.is.email.network                                           select the configuration.default_cluster.is.email.network field and all allowed sub-fields
       --configuration.default-cluster.is.email.network.branding-base-url                         select the configuration.default_cluster.is.email.network.branding_base_url field
       --configuration.default-cluster.is.end-device-picture                                      select the configuration.default_cluster.is.end_device_picture field and all allowed sub-fields
       --configuration.default-cluster.is.end-device-picture.disable-upload                       select the configuration.default_cluster.is.end_device_picture.disable_upload field
+      --configuration.default-cluster.is.organization-limits                                     select the configuration.default_cluster.is.organization_limits field and all allowed sub-fields
       --configuration.default-cluster.is.profile-picture                                         select the configuration.default_cluster.is.profile_picture field and all allowed sub-fields
       --configuration.default-cluster.is.profile-picture.disable-upload                          select the configuration.default_cluster.is.profile_picture.disable_upload field
       --configuration.default-cluster.is.profile-picture.use-gravatar                            select the configuration.default_cluster.is.profile_picture.use_gravatar field
+      --configuration.default-cluster.is.user-limits                                             select the configuration.default_cluster.is.user_limits field and all allowed sub-fields
       --configuration.default-cluster.is.user-login                                              select the configuration.default_cluster.is.user_login field and all allowed sub-fields
       --configuration.default-cluster.is.user-login.disable-credentials-login                    select the configuration.default_cluster.is.user_login.disable_credentials_login field
       --configuration.default-cluster.is.user-registration                                       select the configuration.default_cluster.is.user_registration field and all allowed sub-fields